 Even though it’s going to be hidden, I am especially impressed with how tightly Hubs fit the plywood around the pipes:

-Unfortunately, we did make one mistake!
+Unfortunately, we did make one mistake with this DIY plywood floor!
 Hubby and I disagreed slightly about how to lay down the floor: he wanted to alternate starting the pattern with a whole board on alternative ends so the pattern would zig zag a bit but we’d have fewer cuts.
 I rallied for 15 additional cuts, which would mean the seams would all line up.
 We went with my pattern.

 For one day.